vishalvibes/vishalvibes.github.io/writings.md

 ### Opening windows

-It was raining outside for a while; I couldn't handle staying in anymore.<br>
+It's raining outside for a while; I can't stay in anymore.<br>

-But felt equally unwilling to leave work and go out in the weather.<br>
+Yet feeling equally unwilling to leave work and go out in the weather.<br>

-Something clicked: I craved not escape but connection - to feel the moist, cool breeze on my face, witness fresh radiant leaflets, and breathe in the petrichor rising from the rain-kissed soil.<br>
+Something clicks: I crave not escape but connection - to feel the moist, cool breeze on my face, witness fresh radiant leaflets, and breathe in the petrichor rising from the rain-kissed soil.<br>

-I went ahead and opened my windows.<br>
+I go ahead and open my windows.<br>